In this article

 These are the rules tied to the corporate credit card account, including who employees should contact if they have questions about spending, guidance on documentation requirements, and a contingency plan in case of mistakes.

-It should also include rules around using personal funds to make business purchases.
+It should also include rules for business credit cards around using personal funds to make company purchases.
 In an ideal world, corporate cards eliminate the need for expense reimbursements since employees shouldn’t have to use personal credit cards for business expenses.

-This section covers which expenses the company will cover and up to what amount.
-This typically varies based on the card user.
-A salesperson, for example, might be authorized to use their card for client entertainment, while an office manager might be authorized only to purchase business supplies.
-This breakdown should also define the processes associated with prohibited credit card purchases.
+These rules typically vary based on the card user.
+A salesperson, for example, might be authorized to use their card for client entertainment, while a department head might be authorized only to manage vendor or supplier payments.

 Even the most comprehensive policy can’t cover everything.
 This section of your corporate credit card policy will instruct employees and managers on how to resolve issues that arise from unusual spending or unique situations that aren’t explicitly covered in the policy.